coveo/plasma/packages/website/docs/CodeEditor.md

 Be **extremely careful** when allowing users to edit code, as it greatly increases the risk of errors.
 Provide a code editor only when its expected users are well-informed developers.

-The code editor should preferably take the full width of the section it appears in to reduce line wrap friction.
+The code editor should:

+* Preferably take the full width of the section it appears in to reduce line wrap friction.
-Ensure the code editor is long enough to display a significant portion of the code and allow users to review it comfortably.
+* Be long enough to display a significant portion of the code and allow users to review it comfortably.

 ## Labeling